cloudfoundry-incubator/quarks-docs/content/en/docs/Core tasks/from_bosh_to_kube.md

 `QuarksStatefulSets` support AZs.
 You can learn more about this in [the docs](../../development/controllers/quarks_statefulset#az-support).

+If you don't want to use AZs, remove the key.
+Otherwise AZ names in the BOSH manifest correspond to the "failure-domain.beta.kubernetes.io/zone" labels that are set on the nodes.

 ### Support for active/passive pod replicas

 `QuarksStatefulSets` support active/passive pod replicas.
 You can learn more about this in [the docs](../../development/controllers/quarks_statefulset#quarksstatefulset-active-passive-controller).